Astn/ekati/docs/index.md

 ## Database Tech

  - Mostly written in F# and C#.
-The code is a fair bit ugly, and needs some refactoring.
+The code is a fair bit ugly, and needs a lot love.
  - It's targeting Linux, OSX, and Windows, using the dotnet core JIT.
+Currently seeing issues with connecting the UI to the Database on Linux and Mac.
+Might be HTTP/2 related.
- - Some indexing is done using RockDB, looking into using  FASTER.
+ - Basic nodeId indexing is done using FASTER.
- - The main storage layer from scratch and needs a ton of work.
-Just starting down the hybrid log structured merge tree approach.
+ - The main storage layer has the goal of being a hybrid log structured merge tree.
+Got a fair bit of work to do there.
+Maybe we can get FASTER Log to do it for us.
- - There is some sharding support built in, though at this time all the shards have to run on a single machine.
-Clustering is on the list.
+ - There is some thought to sharding support built in, though at this time all the shards run on a single machine, and there has been very little effort done in that area.
+Clustering is a goal.
  - Query support is ultra basic, and need to do some work in the query language department.
+Any Ideas?

 ## Still here?

  - Click *Watch* button
  - Click fork button
  - Jump on Discord https://discord.gg/NfcBmjA

+## Can you help?

+ Yes!

+We need help in all areas.

+- Planning
+- Architecture
+- Documentation
+- UI
+- Design
+- Language
+- Low-Level
+- Storage
+- Testing
+- Coding

 ## Run it